EvoMaster: A Tool For Automatically Generating System-Level Test Cases

 In the last few years, several few tools have been proposed in the academic literature and in the open-source community.
 You can read more details in this 2023 survey on REST API testing.

-All these tools are black-box, i.e., they do not analyze the source-code of the tested APIs to generate more effective test data.
+Apart from WuppieFuzz, all these tools are black-box, i.e., they do not analyze the source-code of the tested APIs to generate more effective test data.
 As we are the authors of EvoMaster, we are too biased to compare it properly with those other black-box tools.
 However, different independent studies (e.g., in 2022 and 2024) shows that EvoMaster is among the best performant.
 Furthermore, if your APIs are running on the JVM (e.g., written in Java or Kotlin), then EvoMaster has clearly an advantage, as it supports white-box testing.

 Documentation